 Cell phones will be allowed in between classes and at break.
-Students will need to place their phones in designated areas during classes or in their bookbag on silent.
+Students will need to place their phones in designated areas during classes, if directed by the instructor, or in their bookbag on silent.
 Smart Watches and Fitbit type devices must not receive texts and emails if worn on campus.
-Students caught with a phone will automatically receive BSD/ASD and must turn in phone to the office every day.
-A second offense will receive an in school suspension.
+Students caught with a phone will automatically receive BSD/ASD and must turn in their phone to the office every day.
+A second offense will receive Saturday detention.